 Explore more of Graham’s work at a related exhibit on the second floor of the museum in the modern and contemporary art galleries with videos and photos of his work and another of his smaller pavilions.

-Admission to The Met is included with your New York CityPASS.
+Admission to The Met and other popular NYC attractions is included with your New York CityPASS.